ironbar/arc25/docs/modeling/Iteration_16_search_with_base_models.md

 So for the smaller model we could generate around 6k tokens per second.
 That would be 1e9 tokens if we generate with 4 GPUs for 12 hours.
 As a reference OpenAI generated 5.7e9 tokens to solve the test set from ARC-AGI-1.

+After seeing this huge differences in speed I will be using only VLLM on this iteration.

+I have also seen that `enable_prefix_caching` allows faster execution the second time we call the model.
+If the number of output tokens is small we can notice the inference speed, for example increasing to 150 tokens/second from an initial 75.
+For longer generations the effect is not that big.

 ## Results